 Developers can upload their static assets over the web by creating a particular container.
 Once the file is uploaded, it can be accessed by the web without configuring a web server.
 This way, the developers can cut down tremendous cloud expenditure.

-Azure allows the users to create many mountable files over the cloud that can be shared across the web.
+Azure portal allows the users to create many mountable files over the azure cloud that can be shared across the web.
 Once uploaded and shared, the files can be accessed over any operating system such as macOS, Linux, and Windows.
 Software developers who face difficulties in sharing the legacy applications to the web can now create file shares and mount the files to the cloud through a virtual machine linked to the legacy application.
 This will make the app run flawlessly without any difference in its performance.

 Queues serve as a swift and cost-efficient method for handling the messages sent and received through the application.
 It can take any format of messages, where the size of the message remains under 64 kilobytes.
 Most common approaches for text and strings that use Azure queue come as JSON-formatted data.

-The service proves to be very useful for communication with cloud-based clients, tracking backlogs of information, and storing many other sorts of messages or means of communication.
+The cloud service proves to be very useful for communication with cloud-based clients, tracking backlogs of information, and storing many other sorts of messages or means of communication.

 Databases are an outdated method of storing information and prove inefficient when paired up with the advanced web and app codes.
-With that said, Azure storage is the most sophisticated solution that fulfills the needs of modern tech-enabled platforms.
+With that said, Azure’s storage is the most sophisticated solution that fulfills the needs of modern tech-enabled platforms.